 If your employer doesn’t offer long-term disability insurance, consider purchasing individual disability insurance, exploring government benefits like Social Security Disability Insurance (SSDI), joining a professional organization that offers coverage, or setting up a personal emergency fund.

 In the rest of the article, readers can expect a detailed exploration of each option.
-We’ll delve into the nuances of individual disability insurance, the process of applying for government benefits, the role of professional organizations in providing coverage, and strategies for building a robust personal emergency fund.
+We’ll delve into the nuances of group/employer vs. individual long-term disability insurance, the process of applying for government benefits, the role of professional organizations in providing coverage, and strategies for building a robust personal emergency fund.

 Understanding Individual Disability Insurance